Permanent Pinpoint answer & analysis (Pinpoint Today archive)

 Pinpoint 574 Answer & Full Analysis

-The answer was Words that come before "shower".
+The answer is words that come before shower.

 Solved Connection